-Homework:

-Formal homework is rarely set by tutors.
+Homework: Formal homework is rarely set by tutors.
 However, on occasions, students may be asked to complete activities started in tutorial sessions or asked to prepare for an activity such as the Year 7 show and tell.

-Enrichment Activities:

-A range of enrichment activities and extra-curricular activities are offered every year.
-We would encourage every student to take advantage of these opportunities.
-Click here to go to the school website to see the activities on offer.
+Enrichment Activities: A range of enrichment activities and extra-curricular activities are offered every year.
+We would encourage every student to take advantage of these opportunities; go to the school website to see the activities on offer.

-How you can support your child:

-The best way to encourage and support your child is to ensure that they have all their equipment and books with them every day - including their lanyard (personal identification card), planner and a reading book.
+How you can support your child: The best way to encourage and support your child is to ensure that they have all their equipment and books with them every day, including their planner and reading book.
+Students must also bring their lanyard (Personal Identification Cards) and wear them around their necks.
+Student lanyards are a key piece of our safeguarding process and must be worn everyday on the school site.
 Check their planner regularly to ensure that they are completing homework and sign the planner weekly to show that you are doing this.
 Provide your child with somewhere quiet to complete their homework and ensure they have a memory stick for bringing computer work to and from school.
 Encourage your child to take up extra-curricular activities and contact your child's tutor if you have any concerns about your child's attitude to school or progress in school.
 It is also very important that your child attends school every day and is punctual for school; your child should be on site by 8.25 am each morning and in their tutor base by 8.30am.

 Please ensure you know what your child is doing online and encourage your child to switch off all electronic devices 1 hour before going to sleep.
 Your child will be physically tired during the first few terms and it is important for your child to get adequate sleep and eat properly.
 Sweets are not permitted on site.
-Your child can buy breakfast at school each day from 8.15 am.
+Your child can get a free breakfast at school each day from 8.10 am.